GrupoDiana/BRT-Documentation/docs/library/listener-models/hrtf-models/listener-acoustic-model-ambisonic-hrtf.md

-# Listener Acoustic Model based on HRTF convolution in the Ambisonics domain
+# Listener Model based on HRTF convolution in the Ambisonics domain

-The **Ambisonic HRTF Convolution Model** module enables spatial audio rendering from multiple sound sources by simulating the direct path between the source and the listener through convolution in the ambisonic domain.
+The **Listener Ambisonic Virtual Loudspeakers Model** module enables spatial audio rendering from multiple sound sources by simulating the direct path between the source and the listener through convolution in the ambisonic domain.
 This is based on the impulse responses stored in an HRTF and the selected ambisonic order (currently implemented up to order 3).
 The process involves two main stages: a bilateral ambisonic encoding and an ambisonic convolution/decoding.

 In the first stage, a bilateral ambisonic encoding is performed for each input sound source.
 This encoding generates (N) ambisonic channels per ear, where (N) depends on the selected ambisonic order.
 The encoding process begins by introducing independent delays for each ear to simulate interaural time differences (ITD).
 Subsequently, a near-field correction is applied through independent filtering of the signals for each ear, with filter coefficients determined by the distance between the source and the listener as well as the interaural azimuth.
 Finally, ambisonic encoding is carried out separately for each ear, resulting in (N) ambisonic channels for each ear per sound source.